luleg/MotifAdjacencyMatrix/ReadMe.md

 ## Stay Update

-A second version of this software is on going, which will contains (at least) two major improvements:
+A second version of this software is ongoing, which will contain (at least) two major improvements:
 * Dealing with anchors.
 The current version makes no difference between the roles that the nodes play within the graphlet.
 But counting nodes that co-occur in a graphlet only if they play specific roles can be useful.
 For instance, in the *Hierarchy* network, it should allow to separate anonymous users from famous ones.
 * An even more efficient method for computing MAM built upon 3-node graphlets has been implemented using [GraphBlas](https://graphblas.github.io/), and will be integrated to this software.